Regalis11/BaroModDoc/docs/Intro/Overrides.md

 </Override>
 ```

-In order to get the new item to function like the vanilla counterpart, make sure to include all the tags of the original item.
+In order to get the new item to function like the vanilla counterpart, make sure to include all the tags and child elements of the original item.

 It's also possible to override items created in another mod.
 For example, we can override the example presented in [this page](ContentPackages.md):
 ```xml